nhrade/nuforc-data/timeline-glitches.md

-Here's a list of timeline glitches indicative of something anomolous with the timeline.
+Here's a list of timeline glitches indicative of something anomalous with the timeline.
 There could be temporal modifications or even a timeline war going on and we don't notice.
-Some of these could be because of selective memory but some imply some sort of temporal issue, for example pauses in time, and the oz effect.
+Some of these could be because of selective memory but some imply some sort of temporal issue, for example, pauses in time, and the oz effect.
+There's no way all of them can be attributed to selective memory.
+Some have to be some sort of time disturbance.

 - [Grandfather Missing](https://www.reddit.com/r/Glitch_in_the_Matrix/comments/1expzxl/it_wasnt_my_grandfathers_body_in_the_casket/)
 - [Amazon Truck](https://www.reddit.com/r/Glitch_in_the_Matrix/comments/1exfvlt/weird_time_jump_saw_an_amazon_truck_come_out_of_a/)